This lemon butter sauce is the most traditional sauce for grilled salmon and really easy to make too.

 TIP - I prefer to use white or grey pepper from a shaker for this recipe because freshly ground black pepper leaves black specks in the sauce and doesn't look great from a presentation point of view.

 Pour the lemon juice and vegetable stock into a small saucepan, add the salt and pepper and boil until it has reduced in volume by two thirds.
-Now remove from the heat.
+Now remove from the heat but don't let it cool.

-Chop your butter up into small cubes and add them one at a time and whisk.
+Chop your butter up into small cubes and add them one at a time to the liquor and whisk.
 Don't add the next cube until the prior one has fully melted and whisked in.

 When you've used about half the butter, return the saucepan to gentle heat, continue whisking and adding the butter cube by cube until it's all gone.
 Finally add the cornflour liquid a dash at a time to get a nice thick consistency.